JohnnyTech-PRINTR-Cyan/JohnnyTech-PRINTR-Cyan.github.io/index.md

 ---
-title: Home
+title: Welcome
 layout: home
 ---

 # Welcome

-This is my documentation site.
+This is PRINTR/Cyan.
+You'll hear more form me later.